kylenguyen-cs30/UDP-TP-Chatbox/readme.md

 - readme.md: This readme file.
 - wxWidgets-3.1.5.tar.bz2: The wxWidgets library needed to compile the GUI.

+## Installation
+- wxWidgets Setup: Ensure wxWidgets is installed and properly configured on your system.
+If not, refer to the wxWidgets-3.1.5.tar.bz2 archive included in the project for installation or download the latest version from the wxWidgets official website.

+- Compilation: Use the provided Makefile to compile the application.
+Run the following command in the terminal:

+'''
+make all
+'''
+- Run: After successful compilation, you can start the server and client applications.

+## Usage
+- Server Mode: To start the application in server mode, run:

+'''
+./chat_app --server
+'''
+- Client Mode: To start the application in client mode, run:

+'''
+./chat_app --client
+'''
+- Ensure the server is running before starting a client.
+The default configuration uses localhost and predefined ports for communication.

 ## Overview of Mutexes and Threads
 - This application utilizes mutexes (std::mutex) and threads (std::thread) to handle concurrent operations in both the ChatClient and ChatServer components safely.